Raw Damage vs % damage

 Crit Rate

-Base crit rate is roughly 15%.
-Base crit damage is roughly +100%.
+Base crit rate is roughly 15% depending on your relic level.
+Base crit damage is roughly +100% (also depends on your relic).
 Extra boss damage is nearly useless.

-Support units (witch doctor, ancient blue dragons) apply their bonus to partner too, and bonuses stack additively: if you make 4 lvl 1 witch doctors, both you and partner's units will have their speed doubled.
+) apply their bonus to partner too, and bonuses stack additively: if you make 4 lvl 1 witch doctors

 Slow Effect